 8. Take a Graffiti Tour with A Local Artist

-While Pablo Escobar tours tend to focus on the dark past of Medellin, taking a graffiti tour with a local artist is a great way to learn about and support projects that help move underserved communities forward.
+While Pablo Escobar tours tend to focus on the dark past of Medellin, taking a street art and neighborhood tour with a local artist is a great way to learn about and support projects that help move underserved communities forward.

-You’ll see incredible art transforming communities, and learn about social projects that are helping youth in the area through the power of art.
+You’ll see incredible art transforming communities and learn about social projects that are helping youth in the area through the power of art.
+We did this excellent graffiti and street art tour in Comuna 13 with a local guide and can’t recommend it enough – it was a highlight of our experience in Medellin!

 9. Paraglide Over Medellin